 The Contractor shall develop and maintain written policies and procedures for each functional area in compliance with the Code of Federal Regulations, Indiana Code, Indiana Administrative Code, FSSA Policy and Procedure Manuals and the Contract.
 Written guidelines shall be maintained for developing, reviewing and approving all policies and procedures.
 The Contractor shall review all policies and procedures at least annually to ensure they reflect current practice and shall be updated as necessary.
 Reviewed policies shall be signed and dated.
 All medical and quality management policies shall be reviewed and approved by the Contractor's Medical Director.
 FSSA has the right to review all Contractor policies and procedures.
 Should the FSSA determine a Contractor policy requires revision, the Contractor shall work with the FSSA to revise within the timeframes specified by the State.
-If the FSSA determines the Contractor lacks a policy or procedure as directed by FSSA.
+If the FSSA determines the Contractor lacks a policy or process required to fulfill the terms of the Contract, the Contractor must adopt a policy or procedure as directed by FSSA.